Ipoh White Coffee at Wah Nam Cafe

 Ipoh White Coffee Master

-Ipoh White Coffee has its little secret on how it is done to reach that distinguished flavour.
+Ipoh White Coffee has its little secret to how it is made to achieve that distinguished flavour.
 From the way the beans are roasted, right down to who is preparing them.
 I’ll be straightforward here – Not just anyone can do it correctly.

 If you buy coffee off the shelf and try it at home, you won’t get the same taste as in the coffee shop.
 It all lies in the person making the coffee.
 Here, the sifu or master drink-maker has been crafting coffee for over 25 years, resulting in perfection in each cup or glass that rolls out of the kitchen.